xcp-ng/xcp-ng-org/docs/vms/vms.md

 #### XCP-ng vs XenServer tools

-There exist two sets of Windows guest tools compatible with XCP-ng: XCP-ng Windows PV Drivers and Citrix XenServer VM Tools for Windows.
+There are two sets of Windows guest tools compatible with XCP-ng: **XCP-ng Windows PV Drivers** and **Citrix XenServer VM Tools for Windows**.

 We recommend using the XCP-ng Windows PV Drivers.
 However, both sets of guest tools remain supported for Windows guests running on XCP-ng.

 #### XCP-ng Windows PV Drivers

+The XCP-ng driver package contains the drivers and guest agents for Windows VMs running on XCP-ng.
-The XCP-ng drivers support the following operating systems:
+It supports the following operating systems:

 - Windows 10 1607 and later
 - Windows Server 2016 and later